-Members of the Faculty are entitled to all rights secured to them by the Constitution of the United States, the Constitution of the General Faculty, and by the principles of academic freedom as they are generally understood in higher education.
+Members of the Faculty are entitled to all rights secured to them by applicable law, and by the principles of academic freedom as they are generally understood in higher education.
 These principles of academic freedom include:

 - A. The right to discuss in the classroom material which has a significant relationship to the subject matter identified in the course description printed in the University Catalog; - B. The right to determine course content, grading, and procedures for the classrooms in which they teach; - C. The right to engage in scholarly and creative endeavors related to their teaching appointments; - D. The right to publish or present research findings, and the products of creative work; - E. The right to engage in service activities; - F. The right to participate in institutional governance as defined in the Faculty Constitution. - G. The University teacher is a citizen, a member of a learned profession, and a professional member of an educational institution.
-When speaking or writing as a citizen, the teacher is free from institutional censorship or discipline, but the special position held in the community imposes special obligations.
 As persons of learning and educational leaders, Faculty members must remember that the public may judge the profession and the institution by their words and deeds.
-For these reasons, they should strive at all times to be accurate, to exercise appropriate restraint, to allow for and respect the opinions of others, and to make clear and reasonable efforts to indicate that they are not speaking for Heidelberg University.
+For these reasons, they must comply with applicable University policies and should strive at all times to be accurate, to exercise appropriate restraint, to allow for and respect the opinions of others, and must indicate that they are not speaking for Heidelberg University and that their statement(s) are their own and do not necessarily represent the views or opinions of Heidelberg University.